vyshnavi-11/FDMS/README.md

-# FDMS
+# SDBMS
-# Faculty Database management system using JsonPowerDB
+# Student Database management system using JsonPowerDB
 ## A simple **HTML Web Application** made with **JavaScipt** and **JsonPowerDB** for **Faculty Database Management System**.
 * JsonPowerDB is a Database Server with Developer friendly REST API services.
 It's a High Performance, Light Weight, Ajax Enabled, Serverless, Simple to Use, Real-time Database.
 * JPDB supports and advocates for true serverless and pluggable API development.